 The East course had five different scorecards for various member groups and at least one hole was a different par for men and women golfers.
 There was also no continuity in terms of tee size, shape, and location.

 “It was important to re-frame this venue to accommodate every group that played the course, utilizing one scorecard with every hole the same par for both men and women,” said LaFoy.
 “This included paying attention to forced carries and ensuring that the shots required from each set of tees did not exceed the capabilities of the players.
 It was also important that the tee markers could be moved so turf wear could be spread around, as well as providing flexibility in length from the same set of tees.”

 A six-tee system was put into place using most of the existing trees and adding 28 more.
 Most were forward tees, although several were back tees, stretching the course out for the better players.
 “It was important that every caliber of player got something from this project.
-Because of the traditional course design, many greens were close to the tee for the next hole, allowing for placement of some ‘walk-on’ tees adjacent to the greens.
+Because of the traditional course design, many greens were close to the tee for the next hole, allowing for the placement of some ‘walk-on’ tees adjacent to the greens.

-“The multiple tee system is much more than just an attempt at a ‘Tee It Forward’ program, but an initiative to make every member, regardless of age or skill level, to feel like the course is playable for them.
+“The multiple tee system is much more than just an attempt at a ‘Tee It Forward’ program, but an initiative to make every member, regardless of age or skill level, feel like the course is playable for them.
 We wanted every member to feel like they were playing from a set of tees that were not just an afterthought.”